 My daily commute to work takes me by the state capitol building in Sacramento.

 The 2012-14 Rav4 EVs are pretty roomy.
-Here I’ve loaded two 3 foot tall boxes into the rear storage area.
+Here I’ve loaded two 3 foot tall boxes into the rear storage area and was able to close the rear hatch.
 The boxes contained sensitive equipment that had to be transported upright.

 Most of the time we use the car for routine things like driving to work and trips to the grocery store.